AhmedYasserIbrahim/Recruit-PSU/Feedback.md

 - **Value Proposition**: Consider monetization later, leveraging the benefits for both students and recruiters.

 ### Skill-Based Search
 - **Search by Skills**: Allow recruiters to find students based on specific skills, and provide students with metrics to showcase their abilities.
+(This feature was implemented as the students can now be found by searching for specific skills or accomplishments.
+It is not a perfect solution but it is suffiecient for now as adding skills as a field would be too overwhelming given the number of skills per major).

 ---